Who is the freelance translator, and why he is the key figure in the professional translation business?

 When is choosing an independent translator over a translation company more advantageous for the end client?

 As said above, if a translation into only a single language is required there is no reason not to assign the job directly to a freelance translator.
 The truth is that even if you decide to go with the most prestigious of translation companies, there is no guarantee that the top freelance translators will be used for your translation.
 Indeed, given the fierce competition that continues to drive down translation rates, translation companies have a tendency to employ cheaper translators—even for tricky language pairs like Italian and Japanese.
 But, fortunately there are also exceptions around.

 A translator is to be like his author; it is not his business to excel him

 Writer, poet, essayist and moralist

-A good freelance translator offers several advantages to the client, including better communication, a direct line of support, and lower prices.
+Besides, good freelance translators offer several advantages to the clients, including better communication, a direct line of support, and—again— lower prices.

 But if a multilingual translation is needed (as is often the case with technical manuals), translation companies are the way to go because they usually offer a package deal which includes managing multiple freelance translators who work in the required language pairs.
 This doesn't come without a price though; translation companies often charge double or more what a freelance translator would charge in the same situation.

 How should professional freelance translators calculate translation rates?

 Freelance translators have no excuse: they must know how to set their own rates in accordance with how much their time is really worth rather than passively suffering those imposed by clients with the aggravating circumstance of not even trying to negotiate them.